SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 of acetylene (C2H2) molecule, solving the static Kohn-Sham equation.
 This exercise will be useful to learn how to set up calculations in SALMON for any isolated systems such as molecules and nanoparticles.
-Atomic positions of the molecule are specified in the input file and are fixed during the calculations.

 Input files
 ^^^^^^^^^^^